Ridge Run Vineyard

 Your realtor will help you understand the four general constructs of Virginia’s soil composition, and how they relate to your crops or animals.
 The four major soil divisions have been identified as: the Appalachian, the Blue Ridge, Piedmont and the Coastal Plains.

 Formed by the ancient seas, sedimentary formations contain high volumes of nitrogen bearing limestone.
 These soils are of sufficient depth to support plant life and are mostly alluvial in nature, (that is, deposited by water) and have the desired level of permeability, not only allowing water to pass through but to store water in sufficient volumes for agricultural purposes.
 As these soils are found mainly in the valley, their low elevations and relative flatness are conducive to tillage.

 The Blue Ridge Division

 The Eastern side of the Blue Ridge Division is formed mostly of igneous rock formed by magma or metamorphosed rock formed by geologic pressures.
-As this region is highly crystalline and has minimal organic cover, it is not well suited to agriculture.
-The South Western side however is made of sedimentary materials and offers sweeping low slope valleys of deep soils and gentle drainage, well suited to the agronomist.
+As this region is highly crystalline and has a minimal organic cover, it is not well suited to agriculture.
+The South Western side, however, is made of sedimentary materials and offers sweeping low slope valleys of deep soils and gentle drainage, well suited to the agronomist.